OtaProject2024/PyDoch/README.md

     sh setup.sh
     ```

-   This may take some time.
-Feel free to enjoy a cup of tea while waiting 🍵
+   Please sit back and enjoy a cup of coffee while you wait. ☕️

 ### Reflect Latest Changes (Subsequent Times)